Cuba Mitchell: Bashundhara Kings

 On 28 July 2025, Cuba joined Bangladesh Football League club Bashundhara Kings on a three-year deal.
-On 12 August 2025, he made his professional debut by coming on as a second-half subistitute in a 1–0 victory over Syrian representatives Al-Karamah SC in the 2025–26 AFC Challenge League preliminary stage.
+On 12 August 2025, he made his professional debut by coming on as a second-half substitute in a 1–0 victory over Syrian representatives Al-Karamah SC in the 2025–26 AFC Challenge League preliminary stage.

+On 3 January 2026, Cuba has announced that he had terminated his contract with the club due to outstanding salary payments.

+Gloucester City

+In February 2026, Mitchell signed for Southern League Premier Division club Gloucester City on a contract until the end of the 2025–26 season.
+On 28 February 2026, he made his debut starting against Poole Town F.C. in a 2–1 victory.

+Stratford Town

+In June 2026, he signed for Southern League Premier Division Central club Stratford Town.

 International career

-Cuba is eligible to represent England and Bangladesh at international level.
+He can represent England, his country of birth, as well as the Bangladesh or Jamaica, through his parents.

 On 19 April 2025, the Bangladesh Football Federation (BFF) contacted him with an offer to play for the Bangladesh national team, with reports indicating that significant progress had been made in negotiations between the BFF and Cuba.
 A day earlier, senior football journalist Pete O'Rourke reported that Cuba had already pledged his allegiance to Bangladesh, following a social media post shared by his agents, Dominance Sports Group.
 Cuba received his Bangladeshi passport on 1 June, and on 3 June received FIFA approval to switch allegiance to Bangladesh.

 Cuba was initially called up to the Bangladesh U23 for a training camp held in Bahrain in August 2025.
 However, he was unable to get clearance from Bashundhara Kings to attend the camp.
 He eventually represented the team at the 2026 AFC U-23 Asian Cup qualifiers held in Việt Trì, Vietnam, making appearances against the hosts, Vietnam U23, and Singapore U23, as Bangladesh failed to qualify for the main tournament.

-On 9 November 2025, due to injuries to vetrans Rahmat Mia and Mohammad Ibrahim, head coach, Javier Cabrera, called up Cuba as a late inclusion to the Bangladesh national team squad ahead of a friendly match against Nepal and a 2027 AFC Asian Cup qualification – third round match against India.
-On 13 November, Cuba made his senior international debut by coming on as a 80th minute substitute for Hamza Choudhury in a 2–2 draw against Nepal.
+On 9 November 2025, due to injuries to veterans Rahmat Mia and Mohammad Ibrahim, head coach, Javier Cabrera, called up Cuba as a late inclusion to the Bangladesh national team squad ahead of a friendly match against Nepal and a 2027 AFC Asian Cup qualification – third round match against India.
+On 13 November, Cuba made his senior international debut by coming on as a 80th-minute substitute for Hamza Choudhury in a 2–2 draw against Nepal.